david-brt/miab/README.md

 - one could set an arbitrary threshold of messages that could be kept all the time in the System (e.g. 5 messages)
 - if there are a Messages above this threshold, then it will be possible to delete all the messages that have already been read
 - due to the fact that there mostly will be multiple messages in the system, the possibility of sending the same message to multiple persons will be reduced

+### ANIMATIONSSSSS
+- when sending or receiving a new Message an animation of a guys fishing a bottle out of the sea could play(sum really crappy pixel art, I know a guy... it is me, the guy is me)